mlliarm/mlliarm.github.io/README.md

 - Chaotic PRNGs
 - Logic, declarative and functional programming
 - APL, J and array programming
-- Reading papers and books on logic and computation theory
+- Reading papers and books on logic, computation theory and formal verification methods

 # Contact